datenwurm/zim-custom-tools/README.md

 gnome-screenshot-interactive.py | Takes a screenshot
-gnome-screenshot-window.py | Takes a screenshot of a selected window lower.py | Transforms the selected text into lower case title.py | Transforms the selected text into title case upper.py | Transforms the selected text into upper case
+gnome-screenshot-window.py | Takes a screenshot of a selected window lower.py | Transforms the selected text into lower case sort-asc.py | Sorts the selected text in ascending order sort-desc.py | Sorts the selected text in descending order title.py | Transforms the selected text into title case upper.py | Transforms the selected text into upper case